Welcome Downton Abbey fans. The leisurely pace of summer has long left us.

 Anyone can be a Downton Abbey Cook

 A heart felt thank you for sharing my passion for Downton Abbey, history and food.
 Connect with me on Twitter, Facebook, Pinterest and YouTube through the links.
-Keep sending me pics and I will post them here.
+Keep

 Season Three has now ended, and we look forward to the Christmas episode and what might be in store for Season 4.
 I have been trying to behave by not give away too many spoilers, or passing along gossip, as Hugh Bonneville keeps reminding me you can’t believe everything you read.